lm-sys/lm-sys.github.io/blog/2023-11-05-lookaheadattention.md

 ## Lookahead Decoding: Modernize Jacobi Iteration for LLM Decoding

 To modernize Jacobi decoding for today's LLM inference, we must effectively generate and verify the tokens.
 The key to preserving decoding distribution while reducing the number of steps lies in consistently **looking ahead** a series of future tokens and simultaneously **verifying** guess tokens during the decoding process, following the guess-and-verify paradigm.
-Different from previous methods, Lookahead decoding does not need a draft model and uses itself to generate guess candidates by a modified Jacobi decoding in a **lookahead branch**.
-Then, Lookahead decoding verifies these guess token candidates in a **verification branch**.
-The following figure shows the procedure of Lookahead decoding.
+To address the limitation of the Jacobi Decoding, we will collect n-grams from the Jacobi generation and stitch them to the current input token to verify the guessed n-grams' correctness.
+The following gif shows an example of such decoding process.

 <img src="/images/blog/laattention/lookahead-decoding.gif" style="width: 100%; max-width: 100%; margin-left: auto; margin-right: auto; margin-bottom: auto"></img>

-<p style="color:gray; text-align: center;">Illustration of the proposed lookahead decoding: level is 3 and window size is 4.</p>
+<p style="color:gray; text-align: center;">Illustration of the proposed lookahead decoding.</p>

+To make this decoding process more efficient, we split the whole decoding branch into a **lookahead branch** and a **verification branch**.
+Lookahead branch maintains a fixed-sized multi-level window to generate n-gram token candidates.
+Verification branch verifies multiple tokens in the same time to boost the overall acceptance rate.
+They are further discussed in the following paragraph.

 ## Lookahead Branch